themejuice/sprout/README.md

 To watch and compile assets with Grunt, run `tj watch`.
 To compile assets without starting a watch, run `tj dev build`.
 See Grunt documentation for additional commands.

 #### Installing front-end dependencies
-To install and update Bower dependencies, run `tj assets install`.
+To install and update Bower dependencies, run `tj assets install`, `tj assets install <package>`.
 See Bower documentation for additional commands.

 #### Installing back-end dependencies
 To install and update Composer dependencies, run `tj vendor install` or `tj vendor update`.
 See Composer documentation for additional commands.